ld32/SmartSlurm/README.md

 or:
 ssbatch job.sh

-Or if you would like to use this ssbatch command to replace the regular sbatch command (so that you don't have to modify your pipeline):
+Or if you would like to use this ssbatch command to replace the regular sbatch command (so that you don't have to modify your pipeline, such as https://github.com/ENCODE-DCC/atac-seq-pipeline):
 sbatch() { $HOME/smartSlurm/bin/ssbatch "$@"; }  # define a bash function called sbatch
 export -f sbatch                  # enable the function it
 type sbatch                       # confirm the new sbatch function overwrites the regular sbatch command